Azure/azure-functions-openai-extension/samples/textcompletion/csharp-ooproc/README.md

-# Text Completion in-proc samples
+# Text Completion samples

-This project contains sample code for using the OpenAI bindings with the Azure Functions .NET in-proc experience.
+This project contains sample code for using the OpenAI bindings with the Azure Functions .NET isolated experience.
 The examples are written in C#.

 ## Prerequisites